chadek/tec_test/README.md

 	only MP4 file allow in form
 	file upload post from an unlogged user upload sample video
-	uploading big file (1G) => work but system got really slow while uploading
+	uploading big file (1G) => work but system got considerably slow while uploading

 Limitation :

 Uploading big files slow considerably the system (maybe need to stream the file to not run out of ram)

-Working over http, cookie could be intercept.
-Can be easily fixed by using https connection
+Working over http, cookies could be intercepted.
+Can be easily fixed by using https connection.

-File isn't checked at serverside (user could send other file than mp4 by forging post request or send a random file with mp4 extension).
+File is not checked at server side (user could send other file than mp4 by forging post request or send a random file with mp4 extension).
 Can be fixed buy checking file signature (magic number)

-### video treatment
+### Video treatment

-As video treatment process is standalone, test were made separeatly before integration to web app
+As video treatment process is standalone, test were made separatly before integration to web app

 	handle several file in the same input mailbox directory lock mecanism to prevent several instance running at same time